This article may contain links from our affiliate partners. Please read how we make money!

 How long does a nonstick coating typically last?

 Most nonstick coatings should last for anywhere between 2 to 3 years, with some high-quality options lasting for up to 5 years.
-To ensure your coating lasts as long as possible, avoid using abrasive sponges when cleaning your nonstick pans.
+To ensure your coating lasts as long as possible, avoid using abrasive sponges when cleaning your nonstick skillets.

 Is Teflon a dangerous material?